Reliance Fire Museum Open House Saturday, July 13

-The Reliance Fire Museum will host an Open House on Saturday, July 13 from 9 a.m. to noon.
+A reminder that the Reliance Fire Museum will host an Open House this Saturday, July 13 from 9 a.m. to noon.

 The Reliance Fire Museum is a gently guarded secret in the Estes Park community, out of sight of most curious eyes.
 It is the place where old fire engines come to get a breath of new life, as they are restored to new condition for their owners: collectors, cities, museums and fire fighter associations.
 It is also a place that a fine collection of old trucks now make their permanent homes.